 Browsing 10 - 20 results of 261 programs for subject - Life Science/Biology

+Join Exploratorium scientists Ron Hipschman and Karen Kalumuck as they examine water as one of the building blocks for life and what previous Mars missions have discovered about water on the red planet.
+Join Dr. Russell Schnell, the director of the Global Monitoring Division of the National Oceanic and Atmospheric Administration (NOAA), as he talks about what it takes to monitor climate change.
 Virtual Worlds are social spaces--music and dancing are ubiquitous, and so we made an exhibit that mixes a unique color for every avatar into a blend of colors when they dance together.
 Edward O. Wilson has revolutionized science and inspired the public more often than any other living biologist.
 Now he is blending his pioneer work on ants with a new perspective on human development to propose a radical reframing of how evolution works.
 Dr. Wilson visited the Exploratorium recently and spoke to staff and a group of invited students.

 PAWS (Performing Animal Welfare Society) is an animal sanctuary founded by former Hollywood animal trainer Pat Derby and her partner, Ed Stewart, in 1984.
 What started as a small space intended only to care for Pat's own retired animals has become one of the largest animal sanctuaries in the world, and a very unique way of life for Pat and Ed.
 In this show, we focus on the unique relationship they maintain with the 8 elephants in residence.
 Watch highlights from our live webcasts with the E/V Nautilus as she explored the Mediterranean and Black Seas searching for shipwreck, deep sea vents and the communities of organisms that live in these extreme environments.
 There are green sea turtles in San Diego Bay?
 Where did they come from?
 Do they really live over 100 years?
 Why is it important for scientists to keep track of these giant creatures, and how on earth do they do it?
 In this interview with ecologist Tomoharu Eguchi (NOAA Marine Fisheries Service) and ecology graduate student Sheila Madrak, we meet the sea turtles and explore these 'big' questions.
 Join the Exploratorium for our final webcast with researchers on board the Nautilus.
 We discuss the highlights of their three month expedition to the Mediterranean and Black Seas, as well as to the eastern Atlantic Ocean.
 Learn about hydrothermal vents, organisms living in extreme environments and ancient shipwrecks.
 Best known for his discovery of the wreck of the RMS Titanic, Nautilus expedition leader Dr. Robert Ballard is one of the world's most famous ocean explorers.
 In this webcast, we talk live with Dr. Ballard as he explores the Mediterranean's Straits of Sicily.
 Learn about the Nautilus' latest discoveries and the history of ocean exploration.
 The Nautilus has discovered several well-preserved shipwrecks on their mission, from ancient Greek trading vessels to modern sailboats.
 Join us as we talk with chief scientist Katy Croff Bell live aboard the Nautilus and see the latest video of their discoveries.
-Located in the Atlantic Ocean off the coast of Portugal, the seamounts of Gorringe Bank rise nearly 5000 meters from the sea floor -- as tall as Europe's Alps.
-Join us as we talk live with scientists aboard the Nautilus as they explore these geologically active and biologically rich submarine mountains.
-In this audio slideshow, meet the exploration vessel Nautilus and learn about its 2011 mission in the Mediterranean Sea and Atlantic Ocean.
-(Images copyright Institute for Exploration / Ocean Exploration Trust.)